spacetelescope/webbpsf/docsource/webbpsf.rst

 **Input Source Spectra:**

+To calculate a monochromatic PSF, just use the `monochromatic` parameter.
+Wavelengths are always specified in meters.
+   >>> miri.calcPSF(monochromatic=9.876e-6)

-The spectrum of the observed source can be specified by giving a `source` parameter in the call to `calcPSF()`.
+A more realistic weighted broadband PSF may be computed by specifying a `source` parameter in the call to `calcPSF()`.
 The following are valid sources:

 1. A dictionary with elements `source["wavelengths"]` and `source["weights"]` giving the wavelengths in meters and the relative weights for each.
 These should be numpy arrays or lists.